1. Italy and the Mediterranean in the Early Modern Period

 - Jean-Marc Pastre, Université de Rouen, "La Provence et les Maures dans le Willehelm de Wolfram d’Eschenbach"

-- Celine Borello, Université de Provence, MMSH, "Y a-t-il un héritage vaudois chez les protestants de Provence au XVII e siècle?"
+- Celine Borello, Université de Provence, MMSH, "Y a-t-il un héritage vaudois chez les protestants de Provence au XVII

 - Gabriel Audisio, Université de Provence, MMSH, "Le Vaudois ou une autre conception de l’espace (XVe–XVI e siècles)